 There was a recent post on a Facebook page where readers were asked to weigh in on peanut bans at school.
 The responses were mixed and downright heated!
 My perception - or maybe it is more of a hope - is that those who are so vehemently opposed have limited knowledge about food allergies.
 Or perhaps they have a good knowledge of their own food allergies, but they do not recognize that sometimes there are individual situations that are more challenging than their own.
 Below is my main response to the discussion - the information that I felt was important enough to share that I needed to bring it over here to my own space.
 To be fair, the statement below is as much about allergen free classrooms and the requirement for party food to be allergen free as much as it is about peanut-free schools in general.

-e to the naked eye and easily spread from surface to surface by hands, feet, books, bags and just about anything else.
+Food proteins are like germs.
+They are invisible to the naked eye and easily spread from surface to surface by hands, feet, books, bags and just about anything else.
 Unlike germs, food proteins are not destroyed or removed by hand sanitizer.
 The only way to remove food proteins is to wash with soap and water.
 And by wash your hands, I mean lather for at least 20 seconds per the CDC recommendation.
 Very few people actually observe that full 20 seconds of lathering!

 It's not just about what allergic individuals eat.
 For some patients, ingesting even a minute amount of their allergen can be deadly.
 Ingestion can mean that the food enters the bloodstream through the mucous membranes of the mouth, nose or eyes.
 It can also mean entry directly to the bloodstream if the student has a break in their skin.
 Even a paper cut can introduce allergens to the bloodstream if there is an allergen is introduced into the cut.